kadavris/host_command/README.md

 # Host commands processing library

-Use to create multi-parameter command processor for your device, getting input from host or main controller hardware via serial interface.
+Use to create multi-parameter and non-blocking command processor for your device, getting input from host or main controller hardware using Stream class interface.
 E.g.:

         SETRGBCOLOR led1 255 255 255